A Better Way to Support Executive Function

 There is no separate registration, no extra steps, and no additional login.

 You join the Community through an auto-renewing membership, and you are automatically part of the Cohort.
-You can stay as long as it’s helpful and cancel anytime.
+You can stay as long as it's helpful and cancel anytime to stop renewal at the end of your current billing cycle.

 1. Become a Seeds of Learning® Community Member